canonical/sphinx-docs-starter-pack/docs/how-to/upgrade-starter-pack.rst

 that have been replaced:

--   If you haven't done it already, deleted the copies of `conf.py`, `Makefile`, and `./readthedocs.yaml` that were renamed and replaced in your docs repo.
+-   If you haven't done it already, deleted the copies of `conf.py`, `Makefile`, and `./readthedocs.yaml` that were renamed and replaced in your repository.
 -   If you didn't follow this workflow for this or previous upgrades, it's possible that you have some starter pack-specific files in your repository, and these can be deleted unless you intentionally use them for your docs.
 These include: